So, I put it to you – what are the benefits of giving up our fondness of sugar?”

 - Sleep is vastly improved.
 After reducing or eliminating bad sugar – the resulting “balance” in blood sugar levels pays tremendous dividends with sleep.
 Rather than staying up late, in some cases just so you can consume more junk food, you decide when you fancy going to bed and tend to enjoy restful nights rather than poor sleep (which is a symptom of too much bad sugar).

 - Skin and eyes all look brighter, clearer, and more youthful.
-The effects of eating bad sugar and bad carbs messes with your complexion and sharpness – as soon as you quit taking the junk on board – skin and eyes regain their natural look/brightness.
+The effects of eating bad sugar and bad carbs messes with your complexion and sharpness – as soon as you stop taking the junk on board – skin and eyes regain their natural look/brightness.

 - Simply put, you lose weight and feel fantastic.